opendistro/for-elasticsearch-docs/docs/install/docker-security.md

 To start the cluster, run `docker-compose up`.

-If you encounter any `File /usr/share/elasticsearch/config/elasticsearch.yml has insecure file permissions (should be 0600)` messages, you can use `chmod` on your local machine to set file permissions before running `docker-compose up`.
+If you encounter any `File /usr/share/elasticsearch/config/elasticsearch.yml has insecure file permissions (should be 0600)` messages, you can use `chmod` to set file permissions before running `docker-compose up`.
 Docker Compose passes files to the container as-is.
 {: .note }